• Skip to primary navigation

 Bowl/pool skaters require looser trucks for better cutting the bowl’s thrilling surface.

-Road skaters ride comfortable with looser trucks on the grounds because they need a responsive board for specialized trucks.
+Road skaters ride comfortably with looser trucks on the grounds because they need a responsive board for specialized trucks.
 Your board should be lenient when landing scrappy stunts.

 There are consistently special cases obviously!
-You can begin by riding free and gradually fix them to discover what turns out best for you.
+You can begin by riding free and gradually fixing them to discover what turns out best for you.

 More Helpful Buying Guides